Skip to Content

 Many divorce cases in Oklahoma City resolve through mediation, where couples discuss settlement terms with the help of a neutral third party.
 Mediation offers privacy and flexibility, letting both spouses have more say in property division and parenting decisions.
 This approach often helps preserve relationships and keeps costs lower than extended courtroom proceedings.
 In Oklahoma County, courts sometimes require mediation before a case goes to trial.
 We help clients prepare by reviewing proposals, setting clear goals, and supporting open communication throughout the process.

 If mediation does not produce an agreement, or if major disagreements remain, the court decides the unresolved issues.
 We stand by our clients at every hearing and prepare them for courtroom expectations, which in OKC may differ from other parts of Oklahoma.
-Our focus on balanced advocacy means we pursue the best solution—whether through calm negotiation or clear, persuasive argument in court.
+Our focus on balanced advocacy means we pursue the solution that best protects your interests—whether through calm negotiation or clear, persuasive argument in court.
 We remain familiar with local court procedures and are committed to protecting your rights and future at every stage of litigation.

 FAQs